aaronpo97/project-yerb/README.md

 ## Features

-- **Cross-platform** - Current CMake configuration supports compilation for both macOS, and for the Web using Emscripten and WebAssembly.
+- **Cross-platform** - Current CMake configuration supports compilation for macOS, Linux (Fedora) and for the Web using Emscripten and WebAssembly.
 - **Modular ECS architecture** - Scalable with independent systems for input handling, rendering, and more.
 - **JSON-based configuration** - Uses the [nlohmann/json](https://github.com/nlohmann/json) library for loading game